hazelcast/hazelcast-reference-manual/src/JCache.md

 # Hazelcast JCache

-This chapter describes the basics of JCache: the standardized Java caching layer API.
+This chapter describes the basics of JCache, the standardized Java caching layer API.
 The JCache caching API is specified by the Java Community Process (JCP) as Java Specification Request (JSR) 107.

 Caching keeps data in memory that either are slow to calculate/process or originate from another underlying backend system.
 Caching is used to prevent additional request round trips for frequently used data.
-In both cases, caching could be used to gain performance or decrease application latencies.
+In both cases, caching can be used to gain performance or decrease application latencies.

 ## JCache Overview

-Starting with Hazelcast release 3.3.1, Hazelcast offers a specification compliant JCache implementation.
-To show our commitment to this important specification that the Java world was waiting for over a decade, we do not just provide a simple wrapper around our existing
+Starting with Hazelcast release 3.3.1, Hazelcast offers a specification-compliant JCache implementation.
+To show our commitment to this important specification that the Java world was waiting for over a decade, we did not just provide a simple wrapper around our existing
 APIs; we implemented a caching structure from the ground up to optimize the behavior to the needs of JCache.
 The Hazelcast JCache implementation is 100% TCK (Technology Compatibility Kit) compliant and therefore passes all specification requirements.